-The 2017 FNCE® Call for Late-breaking Abstract Submissions is currently open until May 30.
+The 2017 FNCE® Call for Abstract Submissions will open January 1 and close November 15.

 An abstract is a brief, written summary (no more than 250 words/1,800 characters) of the specific ideas or concepts to be presented, and a statement of their relevance to practice or research.

 Selected research abstracts and project or program report abstracts will be presented during a Poster Session.

 Poster presenters are:

 - Required to attend FNCE® and be present throughout the assigned session.